Dreambound

 Many aviation mechanics choose to work in general aviation, which includes smaller private planes, helicopters, and other non-commercial aircraft.
 General aviation mechanics often work at small airports, private maintenance facilities, or for individual aircraft owners.

 Working in general aviation allows mechanics to gain experience on a wide range of aircraft and perform a variety of maintenance and repair tasks.
-This variety can be appealing to those who enjoy a hands-on approach and work on different types of aircraft.
+This variety can be appealing to those who enjoy a hands-on approach and working on different types of aircraft.

 Commercial Aviation Mechanic